 Nick Tiller (MRes, Ph.D.) is a researcher at the Institute of Respiratory Medicine & Exercise Physiology at Harbor-UCLA, and a board member of the Pulmonary Education and Research Foundation (PERF).
-He is an author, science writer and communicator.
+He is an author, science writer, and skeptical activist.
 Nick was born in London, England, and now resides in Los Angeles, CA.

 Join the FIGHT against PSEUDOSCIENCE